These are some of the terms that you'll read and hear about:

 - Embeddings

-- These are vector representations of data, such as words or phrases in text.
+- Vector representations of data, such as words or phrases in text.
 In simple terms, an embedding is a way of translating something complex (like a word) into a list of numbers (vector) that a computer can understand and process.

 - Fine-tuning